auejin/WPF-Kinect-MotorControl/README.md

 # WPF-Kinect-MotorControl

-Stepper Motor Control with Kinect
+Stepper Motor Control by WPF application with Kinect v1 extension.
+[Watch it on Youtube!](https://www.youtube.com/watch?v=52IMvLKpYQI)

 It rotates 1D-motor to the exact location of clicked location on depth point image received from Kinect.